 Once the necessary data has been identified, the subsequent step involves collecting the information.
 Typically, this task is undertaken by vendors offering specialized services.
 It is generally advised to avoid using your own IT department or the client’s IT personnel for data collection.
 For more information on the challenges associated with these options, please refer to the Market Survey section.

-The skills required to provide forensic services are very specialised, and take time to acquire.
-Therefore the firms operating in this area tend to be relatively small, even when the team itself is part of a large organisation such as the forensic groups of the big consultancy firms.
-It has been known for clients to form working relationships with specific individuals in the forensic world and remain “loyal” to that individual even when they change the organisation they work for.
+Forensic services require highly specialized skills that take time to develop.
+Consequently, companies operating in this sector tend to be relatively small, even when the team is part of a larger organization, such as the forensic groups within major consultancy firms.
+It is not uncommon for clients to establish working relationships with specific professionals in the forensic field and maintain their loyalty to those individuals, even if they transition to a different organization.

-The requirements tend to split into two areas, the provision of forensic services and the collection of ESI in a competent manner, which might have to conform to evidentiary standards.
-As a rule of thumb, forensic services are normally needed when fraud is suspected and information has to be retrieved from mainstream computer systems and/or more obscure places such as mobile phones, tablet devices and on-line social network sites.
+The requirements typically fall into two categories: the provision of forensic services and the competent collection of Electronically Stored Information (ESI), which may need to adhere to evidentiary standards.
+As a general guideline, forensic services are often required when fraud is suspected, and information must be retrieved from mainstream computer systems or more obscure sources, such as mobile phones, tablet devices, and online social networking sites.

 For draft requirements within this area, please consult the Procurement Section.